-I’ve put together 25 of the best recipes for a Christmas cookie exchange!
-You’ll find traditional cookie recipes from pinwheels and spritz cookies to the more unique versions of rosette, meringue, and linzer cookies.
-Pick out your favorite cookie for your holiday cookie swap!
+Who doesn’t love a good Christmas cookie exchange?
+If you’re looking for some cookie exchange ideas, I’ve got 25 of the best recipes for a cookie swap!
+In this post, you’ll find traditional cookie recipes from pinwheels and spritz cookies to the more unique versions of rosette, meringue, and linzer cookies.
+Pick out your favorite cookie for your cookie exchange party!

 What is a Cookie Exchange?

-But personally, I like participating in cookie swaps and I have no interest in hosting one.
-There’s all kind of rules out there but here are a couple you might run into.
+Personally, I like participating but I have no interest in hosting one.
+There’s all kind of cookie exchange rules out there and each party I’ve been to has been different.
+Below are a couple of rules you might run into.
 While I don’t agree with all of these, I’ve seen these in practice:

 - Don’t you dare bring a store bought or basic cookie to a swap.